-The Board hires a Fund Administrator who operates the Fund office and oversees the day-to-day adminis-
+The Board of Trustees hires a Fund Administrator who operates the Fund office and oversees the day-to-day administration of the Fund.
+The position of Fund Administrator is held by:

-Toni C. Inscoe Plumbers and Pipefitters National Pension Fund 103 Oronoco Street Alexandria, Virginia 22314 1-800-638-7442
+Toni C. Inscoe United Association National Pension Fund 103 Oronoco Street Alexandria, Virginia 22314 1-800-638-7442